Death of Alexander the Great: Prophecy of Calanus

 Calanus was likely to be a Hindu Naga sadhu, whom Greeks called gymnosophists.
 He had accompanied the Greek army back from Punjab, upon request by Alexander.
 He was 73 years of age at that time.
 However, when Persian weather and travel fatigue weakened him, he informed Alexander that he would rather die than live disabled.
 He decided to take his life by self-immolation.
 Alexander tried to dissuade him from doing so but upon the insistence of Calanus, Alexander relented and the job of building a pyre was entrusted to Ptolemy.
-The place where this incident took place was Susa in 323 BC.
+This incident took place in Susa in 323 BC.
 Calanus is mentioned also by Alexander's admiral, Nearchus, and Chares of Mytilene.
 He did not flinch as he burnt to the astonishment of those who watched.
 Before immolating himself alive on the pyre, his last words to Alexander were "We shall meet in Babylon".
 Thus he is said to have prophesied the death of Alexander in Babylon.
 At the time of the death of Calanus, Alexander, however, did not have any plan to go to Babylon.